ecedonaldlabajojr/Medspecialized-Entrance-Exam/README.md

 # Features

 **This web app has the following features:**
-- [x] User login by email and password by authenticating account credentials via reading from MongoDB users collection from ***MongoDB Atlas*** cloud.
+- [x] User login by email and password, authenticating account credentials via reading from ***MongoDB Atlas*** database collection.
 - [x] Admin role: able to perform CRUD (Create-Read-Update-Delete) user accounts.
 This feature is only available to "Admin", and is hidden to "Trainee".
+Please use the ***"Admin" button*** with dropdown options.

 **This web app doesn't support the following as of the moment:**
 - Login via ***Gmail or MEM*** is currently unavailable.